DEVO27/Banking-System/README.md

 ````
 ## Layout
 At the start of the program, you are given presented to the main menu
+  ### Main Menu
 ```
 1. Create an account
 2. Log into account
 0. Exit
 ```
-  - Option 1 ``1.
+  - ``1.
 Create an account`` would produce a randomly generated 16 digits card number beginning 4000000xxxxxxxxx and is its associated four-digit pin.
 There is no limit as to how many cards you wish to generate.
   ```
   Your card has been created
   Your card number: